marci1175/fog/documentation/src/concepts/2_variables.md

 bool is_male = true;
 ```

-Defining struct may seem tricky at first, but they are no different from most languages.
-Every field has to be manually initialized with their own default value.
+Defining a struct may seem tricky at first, but it is no different from most languages.
+Every field must be manually initialized with its own default value.

 ```fog
 struct person {